Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The XS comes in two flavors: Matte Black (our model) or White Silver.
 Aside from the differences in color schemes, the earcup plate on the Matte Black is fiber (black by default) and Aluminum (silver by default) on the White Silver model.

-You’ll immediately notice that the XS are tighter-fitting on the head than other headphones, but that in no way impugns on ergonomics.
-Actually, the fact that more of the headband contacts your head makes for a better distribution of the weight.
+You’ll immediately notice that the XS is tighter-fitting on the head than other headphones, but that in no way impugns ergonomics.
+Actually, the fact that more of the headband makes contact with your head makes for a better distribution of the weight.
 The XS isn’t the lightest-weight on-ear out there (195g), but that ended up of little consequence.
-We didn’t observe any headaches even after hours of use.
+We didn’t observe any headaches even after hours of use, which makes them a pair of top headphones with a mic to use.

 However, being that we’re talking about an on-ear headphone, you may get some ear aching after extended use.
 This isn’t to say that the ear cup padding is inadequate; V-MODA does a great job.
 The supple, leather-wrapped cushions are plump and comfy on the ear (and the balance between pressure and isolation is perfect in our opinion), but it’s just the nature that if you have something pressing against your ears, you’ll feel it after a while.